 In addition to free monthly gallery talks and demos, BAC offers ongoing opportunities for edification and full-on creative immersion.
 Register for workshops at the front desk or call us at 206.842.3132.

-To be added to our Education mailing list, contact Director of Education Lynnette Sandbloom, email@example.com.
+Get onto our Education mailing list: Email Director of Education Lynnette Sandbloom, email@example.com.

-To purchase a membership for discounts on workshops, visit our membership page.
+Purchase a membership for discounts on workshops: Visit our membership page.

 Where: Bainbridge Arts & Crafts